nipafx/nipafx.dev/content/articles/2018-09-25-java-11-migration-guide.md

 #### Heeding Deprecation Warnings

-To make it easier to keep up with deprecation warnings, I recommend using the command line tools `jdeps` and `jdeprscan`.
+To make it easier to keep up with deprecation warnings, I recommend using the command line tools `§jdeps` and `§jdeprscan`.
-They work on class files and JARs and you can find them in your JDK's `bin` folder.
+They work on class files and JARs and you can find them in your JDK's `§bin` folder.
 The former is a multi-purpose dependency analysis tool while the latter focuses on reporting the use of deprecated APIs, highlighting those that will be removed.

 ⇝ [A JDeps Tutorial - Analyze Your Project’s Dependencies](jdeps-tutorial-analyze-java-project-dependencies)